AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 ## Integrations

-- Which CMS system will be integrated withAdobe Commerce?
+- Which CMS system will be integrated with Adobe Commerce?
 (Examples: WordPress, Drupal, Concrete5)

 Are there existing APIs that can be used?

 - Has system-error handling been designed and developed for this third-party-system integration?

-- Which ERP system will be integrated withAdobe Commerce?
+- Which ERP system will be integrated with Adobe Commerce?
 (Examples: SAP, MS Dynamics NAV)

-- Which shipping carrier system will be integrated withAdobe Commerce?
+- Which shipping carrier system will be integrated with Adobe Commerce?

-- Which tax-software system will be integrated withAdobe Commerce?
-(Example:Taxware)
+- Which tax-software system will be integrated with Adobe Commerce?
+(Example: Taxware)

-- From which system will product data be imported intoAdobe Commerce?
+- From which system will product data be imported into Adobe Commerce?

 - Frequency of imported product data loads?

-- Into which system willAdobe Commerceexport product data?
+- Into which system will Adobe Commerce export product data?

 - Frequency of exported product data loads?

-- From which system will order data be imported intoAdobe Commerce?
+- From which system will order data be imported into Adobe Commerce?

 - Frequency of imported order data loads?

-- Into which system willAdobe Commerceexport order data?
+- Into which system will Adobe Commerce export order data?

 - Frequency of exported order data loads?